 Healthy Dogs, Healthy Cats

-During the tourist season, when garbage piles up around the village, the dogs easily find enough food, but once the tourists are gone, they often turn to hunting livestock and wild rodents and ungulates.
+During the tourist season, when garbage piles up around the village, the dogs easily find enough food, but once the tourists are gone, they often turn to hunting livestock and wild rodents and even wild ungulates.
 In fact, studies have shown that these canines killed more livestock in some areas than snow leopards and wolves.

 First Camp Revealed Need for Training

 In the fall of 2013, a first “animal birth control camp” was held in Kaza; a collective effort by the local community, the Animal Husbandry and Forest Departments of the State of Himachal Pradesh as well as local NGOs and animal welfare institutions.

 In this first drive, our team sterilized 102 dogs (73 male and 29 female) and vaccinated over 175 dogs for rabies.